adamveld12/weedux/README.md

 `cb`: is a callback that is passed the latest version of the store's state and the action that was used to update it.

-returns a handle that can be used to remove the callback later
+returns a handle that can be used to remove the callback later.

 ### `removeOnDispatchComplete(handle)`